 The residence and garage are of historical significance as the home of Sir George James Coles, founder of what would become the Coles Group retail empire.
-The residence was G. J. Coles' home from 1949 until his passing in 1977.
+The residence was G. J. Coles' home from 1946 until his passing in 1977.
 (Criterion A)

-The residence, garage and fence are representative of the key design principles behind Interwar Functionalist design, including curved streamline features such as the projecting window bay (like the prow of a ship), rendered brick, projecting concrete window sills and lintels, steel framed windows, glass bricks, and a raised parapet concealing the flat roof.
+Designed by architect Harry Norris, the residence, garage and fence are representative of the key design principles behind Interwar Functionalist design, including curved streamline features such as the projecting window bay (like the prow of a ship), rendered brick, projecting concrete window sills and lintels, steel framed windows, glass bricks, and a raised parapet concealing the flat roof.
 (Criterion D)